mimblewimble/grin/doc/pow/pow.md

 Grin's basic Proof-of-Work algorithm is called Cuckoo Cycle, which is specifically designed to be resistant to Bitcoin style hardware arms-races.
-It is primarily a memory bound algorithm, which, (at least in theory,) means that solution time is limited to the speed of a system's RAM rather than processor or GPU speed.
+It is primarily a memory bound algorithm, which, (at least in theory,) means that solution time is bound by memory bandwidth rather than raw processor or GPU speed.
 As such, mining Cuckoo Cycle solutions should be viable on most commodity hardware, and require far less energy than most other GPU, CPU or ASIC-bound proof of work algorithms.